-Why is victory in Bellary very special for Congress?
+Karnataka bypolls 2018: Why is victory in Bellary very special for Congress?

 Also Read | Decoding the big BJP defeat in Bellary: How the party lost the plot

-Victory for an 'outsider':
+Victory for an 'outsider'

 Senior Congress leader VS Ugrappa, though an outsider, from Valmiki community contested from Bellary against the local leadership.
 The choice of Ugrappa, a loyalist of former CM Siddaramaiah, was announced on Monday after the party leadership failed to zero in on a suitable local candidate.
 VS Ugrappa polled 628365 votes and former MP J Shantha 385204.
 The margin of votes 2,43,161.
 Though he was confident but did not expect the wave against the BJP.